sumitmaji/charts/incubator/ldap/README.md

 To uninstall/delete the `ldap` deployment:

--The command removes all the Kubernetes components associated with the chart and deletes the release.
+- The command removes all the Kubernetes components associated with the chart and deletes the release.

 ```console
 $ helm delete --purge ldap
 ```

--The command removes nearly all the Kubernetes components associated with the chart and deletes the release.
+- The command removes nearly all the Kubernetes components associated with the chart and deletes the release.

 ```console
 $ helm delete ldap